Daily Prayer from the Anglican Prayer Book for Australia

 In God we ask; Hear our prayer.

 Loving God, we pray thanks to you for bringing forward the people needed to create our loving community’s.
-We ask you to bless medical and hospital workers that help people and the police and defence forces that protect our country, we appreciate their contributions in providing a safe country for the people to live in.
+We ask you to bless medical and hospital workers that help people and the police and defence forces that protect our country, we appreciate their contributions in providing a safe country for all people to live in.

 In God we ask; Hear our prayer.